Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 .

-## Example SlamBoxes: one tap places all these boxes
+## Example Example SLAMBoxes: one tap places all these boxes

-You already have experienced a layer with sub-layers: the layer example **SlamBoxes** of the [Using the AR-vos app tutorial](UsingAR-vosApp.md#slam-example).
+You already have experienced a layer with sub-layers: the example with the layer title **Example SLAMBoxes** of the [Using the AR-vos app tutorial](UsingAR-vosApp.md#slam-example).
 - One tap will place 5 boxes: a yellow center box surrounded by four other boxes.
 The central yellow cube seems to be static, whereas all the other boxes have various animations.
-- BUT if you click the yellow center box we call BellCube, *all* the cubes start rotating around, with the yellow BellCube at the origin.
+- BUT if you click the yellow center box, *all* the cubes start rotating around, with the yellow box rotating around its own axis at the origin.
 Since the other 4 cubes also have their own animations, it seems that the boxes have a very complex behavior.

 ![AR-vosSLAMBoxes1x_horiz512h](/documentation/images/AR-vosSLAMBoxes1x_horiz512h.png)

 .

-## SlamBoxes: layer definition
+## Default-SlamBoxes: layer definition

-If we look at the porPOIse definition of the layer Example SlamBoxes, it contains only a single POI, called **BellCube.** This is just the single yellow box that is at the center.
+If we look at the porPOIse definition of the layer Default-SlamBoxes, it contains only a single POI, called **BellCube.** This is just the single yellow box that is at the center.

 ![SubLayers-DefaultSLAMBoxes_LayerDefinition](/documentation/images/SubLayers-DefaultSLAMBoxes_LayerDefinition.png)